iaroslav-ai/global-optimization/README.md

-# Global optimization module in Python
+# Global optimization with guarantees

 This repository contains code that can be used to obtain solutions of arbitrary quality to the "white box" optimization problems, that is,